15 Jun How RFID Can Simplify Your Container Verification System

 The implementation of a container verification system may seem like a challenging task, but having the right technology and supply chain partner makes the process a breeze.

 AB&R®’s Rack and Container Tracking Solution is designed to streamline the management of reusable racks and containers.
 The solution is intended to help companies in all industries through technology, including:

 - RFID Tags: These tags get placed on the individual containers.
 There are many options for RFID tags depending on your application.

 - RFID Readers: Typically, RFID readers are placed near dock doors or another point of entry to quickly identify container movement in and out of your facility.

 - Software Integration: This allows information to be communicated to warehouse managers to gain further insight into container tracking.

-To learn more about how AB&R®’s container verification works, fill out the form below to receive our free Rack and Container Tracking Solution application guide.
+To learn more about how AB&R®’s container verification works, fill out the form and our team will be in touch.